ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Test plugins verify data.
 They are a feature of Jinja2 and are also available in Jinja2 templates used by the ``template`` module.
 As with all plugins, they can be easily extended, but instead of having a file for each one you can have several per file.
 Most of the test plugins shipped with Ansible reside in a ``core.py``.
 These are specially useful in conjunction with some filter plugins like ``map`` and ``select``; they are also available for conditional directives like ``when:``.

-Test plugins do not use the standard configuration system described above, but since ansible-core 2.14 can use it as plain documentation.
+Test plugins do not use the standard configuration system described above.
+Since ansible-core 2.14 test plugins can use plain documentation.

 Since Ansible evaluates variables only when they are needed, test plugins should propagate the exceptions ``jinja2.exceptions.UndefinedError`` and ``AnsibleUndefinedVariable`` to ensure undefined variables are only fatal when necessary.